roc-lang/roc/devtools/debug_tips.md

 5. Example usage: `uftrace record --filter 'roc_*' ./target/debug/roc build examples/platform-switching/rocLovesRust.roc`
 6. Show the trace and drop all functions that do not start with `roc`: `uftrace replay -f none --notrace '^[^r]|^r[^o]|^ro[^c]' -D 5`. `-D 5` sets the function call depth, feel free to modify it to best suit your purpose.

 uftrace also allows you to log function arguments but I have not played with that yet.
-Our arguments can contain much data so that may not be so practical.
+Our arguments can contain a lot of data, so that may not be so practical.